 How to Enable or Disable Sync Provider Notifications in File Explorer in Windows 11

-If these prompts distract you, you can easily turn them off.
+If these prompts distract you, you can turn them off.
 Disabling them stops these specific suggestions from appearing in File Explorer without affecting your file syncing or cloud storage functionality.

 Prerequisites